First month 25% off for new traders — code

 How do I test the latency of my Polymarket VPS?

-Run a sustained Python benchmark from the VPS itself that measures the warm round-trip on the order book path and a WebSocket PING/PONG on the live feed, over several hundred samples, reporting p50, p99, and jitter.
-A one-off ping or a cold curl does not reflect what a real bot experiences.
-The complete script and instructions are in this guide.
+Run a sustained Python benchmark from the VPS itself that measures the warm round-trip on the order path and a WebSocket PING/PONG on the live feed, over several hundred samples, reporting p50, p99 and jitter.
+A one-off ping or a cold command-line check does not reflect what a real bot experiences.
+Then run it again at the same hour and compare, because a single run can mislead you.
+The complete script and the install commands are in this guide.

 What is a good latency for a Polymarket bot?

-From a Dublin VPS, expect a warm order-path median in the low-20s of milliseconds and a WebSocket feed median in the teens, both with a tight tail (p99 not far above the median) and low jitter.
-The physical floor is set by the Dublin-to-order-book distance plus Polymarket’s own server time, so all well-located providers cluster near these numbers — the differentiator is consistency, not raw median.
+From a well-placed European box, expect a warm order-path median in the low twenties of milliseconds and a feed median in the low-to-mid teens, both with a tail that is not a large multiple of the median.
+The physical floor is set by distance plus Polymarket’s own server time, so well-located providers cluster near the same numbers.
+The differentiator is consistency, not raw median.

-What is the difference between p50 and p95 latency?
+What is the difference between p50, p99 and jitter?

-Why does a ping show 1 ms but my real latency is higher?
+Why does a ping show 1 ms when my real latency is higher?

-A ping measures only the round trip after the connection is already open, for an ICMP echo.
-A real API request also pays DNS, TCP, and TLS setup on the first call, plus Polymarket’s server processing time.
-Your warm trading latency is in the tens of milliseconds even when ping is 1 ms — which is why ping is not a useful trading metric.
+A ping measures an ICMP echo on an already-open path.
+A real API request also pays connection setup on the first call, plus Polymarket’s server processing time.
+Your warm trading latency is in the tens of milliseconds even when a ping reads about a millisecond, which is why ping is not a useful trading metric.

 Should I test from my home computer or the VPS?

-Always test from the VPS, because that is where your bot runs.
-Home internet adds 50–300 ms of ISP and routing overhead that has nothing to do with the VPS.
-Testing from home tells you about your home connection, not your trading infrastructure.
+Always from the VPS, because that is where your bot runs.
+A home connection adds ISP and routing overhead that has nothing to do with the server, so testing from home tells you about your home connection instead.

 Which endpoints should a Polymarket latency test include?

-At minimum the CLOB order book (clob.polymarket.com) and the WebSocket market channel (ws-subscriptions-clob.polymarket.com).
-A complete test also covers the relayer, the Gamma and Data APIs, the Polygon RPC for settlement, and a reference market like Binance.
-The Python script in this guide tests all of them in one run.
+At minimum the CLOB order book and the WebSocket market channel.
+A complete test also covers the relayer, the Gamma and Data APIs, the Polygon RPC, and any reference venue your strategy prices against.
+In our own results the settlement path showed the largest gap of anything we measured, and it is the one almost nobody tests.

-Establish a baseline when you set up the VPS, then re-test monthly or before any major change (new hardware, new ISP, code changes).
-Re-test immediately if you notice slippage degradation, and always re-run at the same time of day as your baseline so the comparison is fair.
+Establish a baseline when you set the box up, then re-test monthly or before any significant change, and immediately if you notice execution degrading.
+Always re-run at the same time of day as your baseline so the comparison holds.

 Share this article: